Clay County and Celina

-Clay County, Tennessee, is located on the western edge of the Upper Cumberland area of Tennessee.
+Clay County, Tennessee, is located on Tennessee’s eastern Highland Rim.
 The county seat of Celina sits on the banks of the confluence of the Cumberland and Obey rivers, both of which have had a big impact on the city and county.

-“Times change, sometimes dramatically, so towns big and small have to adjust and find their niche,” said Kevin Donaldson, who serves as executive director of the Clay County Partnership Chamber of Commerce.
+“Times change, sometimes dramatically, so towns big and small have to adjust and find their niche,” said Dr. Doug Young, who serves as executive director of the Clay County Partnership Chamber of Commerce.
 “Celina and Clay County are already a great place to live.
 We’re constantly looking for ways to improve our quality of life.
 We aim to make the best use of what we have to offer both our residents and visitors.”